-Starting with those parameters, I tested seven popular slow cookers from six different brands, four with browning ability, to see which offered the best user experience and low, even cooking.
+Starting with those parameters, we tested seven popular slow cookers from nine different brands, six with browning ability, to see which offered the best user experience and low, even cooking.

 The Slow Cookers

-Searing: For those with searing ability: Does it sauté an onion and brown chicken skin just as well as a skillet does?
+- Searing: For those with searing ability, do they brown chicken skin just as well as a skillet does?

-To answer those questions, I performed three tests on all of the cookers.
+To answer those questions, Julia performed three tests on all of the cookers.
 Below are her methods and results.

-Temperature tracking: I filled each cooker with 12 cups of cold (around 50˚) water.
+Temperature tracking: I filled each cooker with 12 cups of cold water (around 65˚).
 I then set them to cook on low for six hours and tracked the temperature of each one with an identical probe thermometer to see how low the low setting really was—ideally, it should not rise much above 200˚.
-(In reality, the cookers ranged from 180˚ to 205˚ after four hours on low.
-For braising, I prefer a bare simmer, with a bubble breaking the surface of the liquid every now and then, which happens around 190˚.)
+(In reality, the cookers ranged from 165˚ to 200˚ after four hours on low.
+For braising, I prefer a bare simmer, with a bubble breaking the surface of the liquid every now and then, which happens around 190˚).
 I then let them switch to warm for four hours to see how quickly and dramatically the temperature would drop—the lower the better, as long as it stays above 140˚.